Operations

 • Run validation before the team relies on the imported view

-• Review aging buckets, outreach timing, and team handoff points
+• Review aging buckets, draft timing, and team handoff points

 • Align collectors and finance leads on the dashboard-to-action path